 - Photo luminescent signs; road signage and emergency exits

 - Glow in the dark arts and craft projects

 - Halloween products

 - Glow in the dark clock hands and watches

 WHAT CAN I MIX GLOW IN THE DARK POWDER WITH?

 This glow powder can be mixed with water based mediums. e.g. clear resins, solvents, sealers, varnish, lacquer, binders and inks.
 Do not use these pigments with solvent based mediums.

 It is always recommended to add your chosen medium to the glow pigment rather than the pigment to the medium.

 Try to avoid making large batches.
 Make the product as and when you need it to prevent the particles settling.
 Always remix the coating before reusing.

-If possible, please use a viscous (thick) medium.
+If possible, please use a viscous (thick) water based medium.
 The glow particles are heavy for their size, and they tend to settle rather quickly.
 Please avoid using coloured mediums when producing a glow in the dark coating.
 A transparent medium is needed to increase the brightness of the glow.